 - 1. Turn on the unit with the On/Off key.

 - 2. Remove any weight from the EDX.

 - 3. Zero the EDX by pressing the ZERO key.

-- 4. Apply the tare force to the EDX and press the ZERO key.
+For units with Bluetooth radio, the default setting to zero the EDX requires pressing and holding the ZERO key for three seconds.

-- 5. Apply the force to the EDX and read the net force on the display.
+- 4. Apply the tare force to the EDX and press the ZERO key. - 5.
+Apply the force to the EDX and read the net force on the display.